 The Board has overall responsibility for maintaining the internal control and risk management systems of the Group and for reviewing their effectiveness.
 The Board is committed to implementing effective and sound internal control and risk management systems to safeguard the interests of shareholders and the Group's assets.
-As part of the process of the annual review, the Board has performed evaluation of the Group's accounting and financial reporting function to ensure that there is adequacy of resources, qualifications and experience of staff of the function, and their training programmes and budget.
-Moreover, the Board has employed an independent firm of professionals, BT Corporate Governance Limited ("BTCGL"), to conduct an annual review of the systems of internal control and risk management of the Group which covered all relevant financial, operational and compliance controls within an established framework.
+As part of the process of the annual review, the Board has performed evaluation of the Group's accounting and financial reporting function as well as those relating to ESG performance and reporting to ensure that there is adequacy of resources, qualifications and experience of staff of the function, and their training programmes and budget.
+Moreover, the Board has employed an independent firm of professionals, BT Corporate Governance Limited ("BTCGL"), to conduct an annual review of the systems of internal control and risk management (including ESG risks) of the Group which covered all relevant financial, operational and compliance controls within an established framework.